Save Money on Your Prescriptions with a Free Discount Drug Card

 Medicare Part D, sometimes referred to as PDP (prescription drug plans), provides prescription drug coverage for Medicare beneficiaries.
 Original Medicare alone does not provide prescription drug coverage.
 You’ll have to find prescription drug coverage in one of two different ways: either enroll in a Part D plan on top of your Original Medicare (Part A and Part B), or purchase a Medicare Advantage plan.

-Our Guide to Medicare Part D Plan Finder Includes:
+Click the links below to learn what Medicare Part D Plan Finder Includes:

 Part D plans can be divided into four basic parts: the deductible, the initial coverage phase, the coverage gap, and then catastrophic coverage.